 Maintaining Quality Without Micromanaging

-A workforce management solution that allows real-time monitoring of agent adherence and productivity will help you identify these opportunities to improve faster for improved overall performance by your team.
+A workforce management solution that allows real-time monitoring of agent adherence and productivity will help you identify opportunities for performance improvement.

 Related Article: Capacity Planning Needs An Overhaul: 5 Tips For A Turnaround